2006–2008 Bangladesh political crisis: Protests

-At the end of BNP's 2001–2006 term, BNP tried to assign K. M Hasan as Chief Advisor of the caretaker government.
+At the end of BNP's 2001–2006 term, BNP tried to assign K. M. Hasan as chief advisor of the caretaker government.
 By this, BNP tried to influence the results of the election.
-Seeing this Awami League questioned the neutrality of him.
-The immediate past Chief Justice, who was in line to become Chief Advisor of the caretaker government.
-With uncertainty about who would be appointed as CA, Awami supporters led protests and violence beginning on 28 October, popularly known as the logi boitha movement, which resulted in at least 12 deaths and thousands of injuries.
+Seeing this, the Awami League questioned his neutrality.
+The immediate past chief justice, who was in line to become chief advisor of the caretaker government.
+With uncertainty about who would be appointed as CA, Awami supporters led protests and violence beginning on 28 October, popularly known as the Logi Boitha Movement, which resulted in at least 12 deaths and thousands of injuries.
 On that day, Awami League activists allegedly beat and killed members of an opposing party.

 Formation of caretaker government

 Against the backdrop of the situation, the former Chief Justice K. M. Hasan declined to take the job of Chief Advisor (CA), citing health reasons.
 However, according to the provision, the constitutional obligations must be performed without fear or favour.
 Hindering this sacred responsibility is deemed to be a serious violation of the constitution, which is to be punished in the highest order.

 According to a BDNews24 report based on later Wikileaks, Justice Hasan had started recruiting advisors before he was sworn in.
-President Iajuddin Ahmed directed his Presidential Advisor to organise meetings with the four major political parties representing parliament, but the parties were unable to agree on an appointment for Chief Advisor, Although five men were considered.
+President Iajuddin Ahmed directed his presidential advisor to organise meetings with the four major political parties representing parliament, but the parties were unable to agree on an appointment for chief advisor, although five men were considered.

 Justice Mainur Reza Chowdhury was discussed as a nominee, but he died before appointment.
 Two retired justices of the Supreme Court: Justice M. A. Aziz and Justice Md.
 Hamidul Haque, were also considered.
-Aziz was the Chief Election Commissioner (CEC) at that time.
-The Awami League complained about him in that position, so they did not accept him for CA. Justice Haque was disqualified as he had been appointed Chairman of the Judicial Training Institute by the immediate past BNP government.
+Aziz was the chief election commissioner (CEC) at that time.
+The Awami League complained about him in that position, so they did not accept him for CA. Justice Haque was disqualified as he had been appointed chairman of the Judicial Training Institute by the immediate past BNP government.
 Having held a for-profit office is a disqualification for the CA. In addition, BNP opposed his nomination as CA.

 Justice Mahmudul Amin Chowdhury was considered.
 He had retired before Mainur Reza Chowdhury.
-The BNP opposed him, as the Parliamentary Adviser of Khaleda Zia was against him.
-In August 2012, The Daily Star reported that Khaleda Zia has said she regretted having opposed Mahmudul Amin Chowdhury's appointment at the time.
+The BNP opposed him, as the parliamentary adviser of Khaleda Zia was against him.
+In August 2012, The Daily Star reported that Khaleda Zia had said she regretted having opposed Mahmudul Amin Chowdhury's appointment at the time.